music-suite/music-suite/docs/src/User-Guide.md

 # Basic concepts

+TODO explain link to Haskell concepts such as values, functions, type errors, lenses, etc?

 <!--
-TODO explain link to Haskell concepts such as values, functions, type errors, lenses, etc.

 ## Lens, Prism and Iso